Siku Quanshu: Creation

-By 1782, the Siku Quanshu Zongmu Tiyao, a guide to the Siku Quanshu, had also been completed.
+By 1782, the Siku Quanshu Zongmu Tiyao ('Annotated Bibliography of the Four Treasuries'), a guide to the Siku Quanshu, had also been completed.
 It contains bibliographical information about the 3,593 titles in the Siku Quanshu and about 6,793 other books that were not included in it.
-The Siku Quanshu Zongmu Tiyao, which was published in 1793, became the largest Chinese book catalog of the time.
+The Annotated Bibliography of the Four Treasuries, which was published in 1793, became the largest Chinese book catalog of the time.

 Compilation

-The initial compilation of the Siku Quanshu started with the Siku Quanshu Zongmu Tiyao and was completed in 1773.
+The initial compilation of the Siku Quanshu started with the Siku Quanshu Zongmu Tiyao bibliography, which was completed by 1773.
 The first workable drafts were completed in 1781.
 These included bibliographical information on all the works included in the Siku Quanshu in full as well as a large number of works that are mentioned only by title.

-As its title indicates, the Siku Quanshu contains four sections: Confucian Classics, which contains important works of Confucius; Belles-Lettres, which contains literary works ranging from personal letters to poems and writings meant for the masses; Historiography; and Masters.
-The contents of these latter two sections range from works on science and technology to writings on military affairs.
+As indicated by its title, the work is structured in four categories, which reference the divisions of the imperial library: